fastapi/fastapi/docs/tutorial/response-model.md

-You can declare the model used for the response with the parameter `response_model` in any of the endpoint creation methods:
+You can declare the model used for the response with the parameter `response_model` in any of the path operations:

 * `@app.get()`
 * `@app.post()`